 Living the cliché: reel Switzerland

 "Switzerland sounds dreamy.
 You can get a Swiss watch and learn to yodel," we are informed in Magnificent Obsession (1954).
 The country, as the Swiss themselves know, is a cliché of mountains, snow, yodelling, banking, 500 years of peace, spies and cuckoo clocks*.
 What's less well-known is that the Swiss enjoy making fun of each other for their eccentricities.

 Now, a one-time location scout for television chain Home Box Office in Los Angeles, Cornelius Schregle, has put together a 400-page picture book of foreigners' clichés of Switzerland found on film.

 Backdrop Switzerland (L'Age d'homme, CHF75), drawing largely on photos in the Swiss Cinémathèque, its co-publisher, provides a record of all those foreign films that have used this country as the scene for their stories.
 Not surprisingly, the cover is of Sean Connery on the Furka pass in Goldfinger (1964).
-The fictional car chase is now commemorated by plaque.
+The fictional car chase is now commemorated by a plaque.

 The author, a Geneva-born teacher of creative writing and curator of exhibitions these days, was in Sierre on 13 May 2017 along with Swiss 70s star Marthe Keller (the last person you can imagine being bound by Swiss stereotypes), who has written a foreword to the book.

 Both Keller and Schregle admitted Switzerland is a word that "makes people dream", and that's part of its attraction for foreign film-makers.
 The fantasy's so strong many don't even bother to come here.